 Not having a constant flow of original content might be the streamer’s biggest weakness, but Disney+ still has some of the best movies to stream now thanks to its legacy backlog and periodic new releases.
 The overall Disney brand is known for catering to the widest age demographics, having content from the likes of Star Wars and Marvel to National Geographic to satisfy every type of viewer.
 This regularly updated list highlights some of the best movies on Disney+ right now.

-If you’ve yet to do so, be sure to check out the Disney Bundle, which will get you Disney+, ESPN+, and a basic Hulu subscription for just $14 a month.
-You’re essentially getting three streaming services for the price of two, which is one heck of a deal.
+While you’re looking and if you’re not already a subscriber, take a look at the Disney Bundle, which will get you Disney+, ESPN+, and a basic Hulu subscription for just $14 a month.
+It’s a great value for the price you’re paying, as it essentially nets you three streaming services for the price of two.

 National Geographic’s Fire of Love is the rare documentary that doubles as a love story and an appreciation for nature’s fury.
 Unfortunately, it is also a tragedy.
 The film showcases Katia and Maurice Krafft, a pair of French volcanologists whose passion for each other was only matched for the work they shared.
 Together, they traveled the world and essentially became volcano chasers.
 They chronicled their journey with stunning pictures and videos before they lost their lives in a volcanic explosion.
 Regardless, their story — and their love — is still inspiring.